Leopold Godowsky: Life

-Leopold Godowsky was born in Žasliai (then Vilna Governorate, Russian Empire, now Lithuania) to parents of Jewish ancestry, Mordkhel Godowsky (1848—1872), from Merkinė, and Khana-Sheyna Godowsky (née Levin, 1848—1918), from Gelvonai.
+Leopold Godowsky was born in Žasliai (then Vilna Governorate, Russian Empire, now Lithuania) to Jewish parents, Mordkhel Godowsky (1848–1872), from Merkinė, and Khana-Sheyna Godowsky (née Levin, 1848–1918), from Gelvonai.
 His parents were married on 4 December 1868 in Širvintos.
 Godowsky's father, a respected feldsher, died in a cholera epidemic only eighteen months after his son's birth, and Leopold was raised by his mother and foster-parents, Louis and Minna Passinock, in Vilnius.

 His talent manifested itself very early, and by age five Godowsky was already composing and becoming proficient on both piano and violin.
 He gave his first concert at age nine, and toured throughout Lithuania and East Prussia soon afterwards.
 Although he received a few lessons in his childhood, Godowsky was almost completely self-taught.
 Godowsky wrote in his autobiographical fragment, Retrospect:

 After briefly studying under Ernst Rudorff at the Königliche Hochschule für Musik in Berlin he left for the United States, where he made his first concert appearance in Boston in 1884.
-In 1885–86 Godowsky continued his American career, first playing at the New York Casino, and then, in 1886, embarking on a large tour of north-eastern USA and Canada with violinist Ovide Musin.
+In 1885–86 Godowsky continued his American career, first playing at the New York Casino, and then, in 1886, embarking on a large tour of north-eastern US and Canada with violinist Ovide Musin.
 In 1887 he returned to Europe and gave numerous recitals in Paris and London, eventually becoming a protégé and friend of Camille Saint-Saëns.

 In 1890 he returned to the United States and began a pedagogical career by joining the staff of the New York College of Music.
 On 30 April 1891 Godowsky married Frieda Saxe, a childhood friend, and the day after his marriage became a citizen of the United States.
 In 1891–93 he held a teaching position at the Gilbert Raynolds Combs's Broad Street Conservatory in Philadelphia, and then settled in Chicago, where he taught at the Chicago Conservatory.
 By the late 1890s Godowsky was extremely well known in North America.

 Together with Teresa Carreño, Godowsky was the first pianist to teach the principle of weight release as distinct from purely muscular momentum; also during the same decade, the first of Godowsky's studies on Chopin études were composed and published, later to become part of a large series, one of Godowsky's most famous works.
 In 1897–98 Godowsky further cemented his fame by giving a series of eight concerts surveying the entire 19th century repertoire.

-A particularly successful concert at the Beethoven Hall in Berlin, on 6 December 1900, enhanced Godowsky's reputation greatly.
+A particularly successful concert at the Beethoven Hall (Beethoven-Saal) in Berlin, on 6 December 1900, enhanced Godowsky's reputation greatly.
 He moved to Berlin, again dividing his time between performing and teaching and giving a concert tour every year.
-In 1909 he took over Busoni's master classes at the Vienna Academy of Music, where he continued to teach until 1914.
+In 1909 he took over Ferruccio Busoni's master classes at the Vienna Academy of Music, where he continued to teach until 1914.
 Between 1912 and 1914 Godowsky gave several concerts in the United States and also made his first gramophone records there.